-Wink 2 has much improved compared to the predecessor hub.
-Now it has a sleeker design, more capabilities, features and higher durability.
+Wink 2 has much improved compared to its predecessor hub.
+Now it has a sleeker design, more capabilities and features and higher durability.
 People widely consider Wink 2 as a huge success, and some even think of it as the best product on the market.

 Wink’s mobile application makes it easy for newbie users to connect all their smart devices.
 But SmartThings’ app is designed to be easier to navigate.
 Plus, it’s more intuitive.

 The good part is that both smart hubs integrate with all the popular smart devices on the market.
 They support all the major names, and on top of this, both support Z-Wave and Zigbee.
-While we slightly prefer the SmartThings, before making the purchase, it’s essential for you to check if these products work with devices you own or plan to purchase.
+While we slightly prefer the SmartThings, before making any purchase it’s essential to check if these products work with devices you own or plan to purchase.

 If you purchase either of these two and end up with a smart hub that doesn’t integrate with your current smart home products, it will be a total disaster.

 Lastly, the main and most important perk of Wink 2 is the wider range of wireless protocols and dual-band networking abilities.

 Summary Wink 2 and SmartThings are the most popular smart hubs on the market.
 They offer compelling features, a wide range of supported devices, and there’s a huge scope for upgrades.